 For many years I have been adding to a Stitch roll or Thread story roll which is a band sampler that I call For the Love of Stitching.
 I started stitching my band sampler in 1996 and there are many hours of pleasure represented in it.
 As all stitchers know as you stitch you ponder all sorts of aspects of your life.
 This stitch roll has definitely seen me through some good and bad times.

 Before printed pattern books, embroidery designs were passed from hand to hand.
-The recording of patterns and motifs on fabric for future use was used learn stitches and record patterns.
+Learning stitches, recording patterns and motifs on fabric for future use was was part of young girls education.
 This stitched reference resulted in a sampler.
-Samplers of the sixteenth-century were worked on long narrow strips of fabric. which are called Band samplers because they were worked in a long strip or band.
-The width was usually between 6-9in (15-23cm)and the length was determined by the loom width of the woven linen cloth.
+Samplers of the sixteenth-century were worked on long narrow strips of fabric which are called Band samplers because they were worked in a long strip or band of fabric.
+The width was usually between 4-9in (10-23cm) and the length was determined by the loom width of the woven linen cloth.
 These samplers were rolled and kept as a handy reference in a sewing box.
-Today we still have band samplers and today we call them stitch rolls or story rolls.
+Today we still have band samplers that are often of cross stitch designs but there is another trend of people freeform stitching on strips of fabric.
+These freeform samplers are called stitch rolls or story rolls.

-There are a considerable number of ideas, colour schemes and patterns recorded on my stitch roll, along side quotes and autobiographical story fragments.
-I call it a freeform sampler, a stitch roll or a story roll.
+There are a considerable number of ideas, colour schemes and patterns recorded on my band sampler, along side quotes and autobiographical story fragments.
+I call it a freeform band sampler, or a story roll.

-The For Love of Stitching stitch roll is 15 cm (6 inches) wide.
+The For Love of Stitching is 15 cm (6 inches) wide.
 It consists of different strips of fabric that are stitched together to form one long strip of needlework.

 Here you can see it exhibited in 2014 at the Embroiderers Guild ACT exhibition.
 You can get a sense of how long it is as you can see I trouble fitting it in the frame.
 Click on the image to see a larger view